How to Become an Impactful Business Coach

 • Submission of recorded coaching sessions for review

-For example, the ICF certification process requires coaches to submit a written exam as well as a performance evaluation.
+For example, the ICF certification process requires coaches to submit a written exam and a performance evaluation.

 That means participating in workshops, attending conferences, or pursuing additional coursework that expands your knowledge and skills as a business coach.

-These activities help you stay up-to-date with the latest industry trends, strategies, and best practices while demonstrating a commitment to continuous learning.
+These activities help you stay up-to-date with industry trends, strategies, and best practices while demonstrating a commitment to continuous learning.
+It could even mean getting a bachelor’s or a master’s degree.

 Becoming a certified business coach is just the beginning.
-Continuing to cultivate knowledge, evolve, and adapt to the constantly changing business world is crucial for success.
+Cultivating knowledge, evolving, and adapting to the constantly changing business world is crucial for success.

 How to Become a Business Coach without a Degree